MERNStars/Docs/readme.md

 Furthermore, the website will allow the administrators of weExplore to have access to a database of their users and the events the users are attending.
 This will allow them to gain a comprehensive understanding of their user’s wants, needs, and interests concerning their health.

-Finally, the weExplore website will be the primary point of information for the members to find out more about the company, services offered and contact information.
+Finally, the weExplore website will be the primary source for the members to find out more about the company, services offered and contact information.
 This will be accessible through different pages of the website.

 The site will have a main navigation bar to allow ease of accessibility for all pages.
 It will contain the main events component with a singular event component and the ability to “click” attending events.